 - 6 additional units of courses within the department which are relevant to the student’s field of study.
 These courses must enhance the programmatic integrity of the course of study.

-- 3 units of courses from other departments which are relevant to the student’s course of study.
+- 3 units of courses from other departments or within the department which are relevant to the student’s course of study.
 These courses must enhance the programmatic integrity of the course of study.

-- 1 unit of the EAS 595a, Master’s Colloquium, to be taken in the first semester possible after the student’s admission.
+- 6 units of the EAS 595a, Graduate Colloquium, to be taken in the first year.

 A departmental paper submitted under the general M.A. program may be based on a seminar paper already submitted in a graduate course, suitably revised under the direction of the student’s advisor and committee.
 Like the thesis, a departmental paper must be based on original research and should conform to thesis guidelines concerning scope and quality.
 Such a paper does not necessarily involve the use of Chinese or Japanese sources.